 Also, if you find yourself dragging, a pre-workout drink like Beachbody Performance Energize can help give you the boost you need to crush your sweat session.

 When you sweat, you not only lose water, but also high concentrations of sodium and chloride.
 Electrolyte drinks are used to replace what you lose.

 But as long as you stay hydrated, eat a balanced diet, and work out less than 60 minutes a day, you can probably skip the sports drink.

 The kicker is that most people don’t drink enough water throughout the day to start their workouts well hydrated.

-You can’t spot-reduce fat, but you will see your muffin top shrink as you lose overall body fat.
+Bad news: You can’t spot-reduce fat.
+Good news: Your muffin top will shrink as you lose overall body fat.

 In addition to dialing in your diet and dialing up your workout frequency and intensity, focus on making a few other key lifestyle changes that can accelerate fat loss, such as logging enough sleep, increasing your daily activity level outside of your workouts, and reducing your overall stress level.

 How Much Weight Should I Lift?
 What if I Don’t Want to Bulk Up?

 Always lift the heaviest weight that will allow you to complete not only all of your sets of a given exercise but the entire workout.

 If you’re following a Beachbody program like LIIFT4, the weights you use will likely change from workout to workout depending on the focus (e.g., strength, endurance, fat loss, cardio, etc.).